mesosphere/dcos-docs-site/pages/services/spark/2.5.0-2.2.1/fault-tolerance/index.md

   (single) executor failure => **no data loss**
   driver failure => **data loss**

-- Reliable receivers, WAL
+- Reliable receivers, write-ahead logging

-With a WAL enabled, data stored in the receiver is written to a highly available store such as S3 or HDFS.
+With write-ahead logging enabled, data stored in the receiver is written to a highly available store such as S3 or HDFS.
 This means that an app can recover from even a driver failure.

   executor failure => **no data loss**
   driver failure => **no data loss**

-- Direct Kafka Consumer, no checkpointing
+- Direct Kafka consumer, no checkpointing

-Since {{ model.techShortName }} 1.3, The {{ model.techShortName }}+Kafka integration has supported an experimental Direct Consumer, which does not use traditional receivers.
-With the direct approach, RDDs read directly from kafka, rather than buffering data in receivers.
+Since {{ model.techShortName }} 1.3, the {{ model.techShortName }} + Kafka integration has supported an experimental direct consumer, which does not use traditional receivers.
+With the direct consumer approach, RDDs read directly from kafka, rather than buffering data in receivers.

-However, without checkpointing, driver restarts mean that the driver will start reading from the latest Kafka offset, rather than where the previous driver left off.
+However, when a driver restarts without checkpointing, the driver starts reading from the latest Kafka offset, rather than where the previous driver left off.

   executor failure => **no data loss**
   driver failure => **data loss**

-- Direct Kafka Consumer, checkpointing
+- Direct Kafka consumer, checkpointing

 With checkpointing enabled, Kafka offsets are stored in a reliable store such as HDFS or S3.
 This means that an application can restart exactly where it left off.